 Inside Prince Harry's Relationship With William's Children

-If there's one royal who has dominated the headlines now more than ever, it's Prince Harry.
-Though, when we think about it, the ginger prince has always been a bit of a fan favorite.
+If there's one royal who has dominated the headlines in recent years, it's Prince Harry.
+However, when we think about it, the ginger prince has always been a bit of a fan favorite.
 Way before Meghan Markle came on the scene, Harry was vocal about his desire to live a normal life, relying on his time in the military to create an equal dynamic between him and his contemporaries.
 Throughout Harry's exodus from royal life, his multiple interviews, and the release of his memoir, "Spare," one thing has remained clear — he loves his family.
 Still, he wishes that they didn't exist within an institution with press interests, the royal rota, vested desires by secretaries and inside sources, and the likes of the firm's way of doing things.

 During his book tours, Harry began commenting on the role he played within the royal family — the spare to Prince William's heir, the sidekick seen as expendable.
 Reflecting on the status of William's own children, his niece and nephews, Harry made it clear that he is trying to break the cycle so Princess Charlotte and Prince Louis, notably, don't receive the same fate.
 But what is his dynamic like with William's children, both in the past and now?